Supporterino/IISLogAnalyzer/README.md

 # IISLogAnalyzer

-## Note

-The branch development holds the new version with a database implementation

 ## Introduction

 This analyzer uses IIS Logs, to create statistics as raw text files and as CSV files. besides the mentioned text reports the analyzer also creates a directory called `graphs`, which stores a collection of charts created with `matplotlib`.